tdimitrov/tranqap/docs/config.rst

 **Use sudo** - true or false.
 Whether capturer should be invoked with or without sudo.
 Default value: false.

+**Filter port** - Tranqap doesn't include the traffic from the SSH session used to connect to the remote machine.
-**Filter port** - If the target is behind NAT or there is a port redirection, the port used for connection might differ from the actual port, on which SSH service listens.
-In that case tranqap will set wrong capture filter for tcpdump and the traffic for the SSH session will not be excluded in the capture.
+The reason is to avoid bloating the PCAP file with irrelevant traffic.
+However if the target is behind NAT or there is a port redirection, the port used for connection might differ from the actual port, on which SSH service listens.
+In that case tranqap will set wrong capture filter for tcpdump and the traffic from the SSH session will not be excluded from the capture.
 This option allows the default filter port to be overridden.
 If not set, **Port** value will be used for the filter.
 Default value: unset.